 From Boxing Day to New Year's, there are still plenty of opportunities for merrymaking left on the calendar.
 But as the liquid cheer continues to flow, Mothers Against Drunk Driving (MADD) is reminding revelers to party safely.

-The hazards of impaired driving — and the harrowing statistics that go along with them — are widely known, yet DUI arrests and accidents remain all-too-common occurances.
+The — and that go along with them — are widely known, yet DUI arrests and accidents remain all-too-common occurances.
 With that in mind, MADD offers the following tips during this, National Impaired Driving Prevention Month:

 - Designate a sober driver before celebrations begin;